Fair Work Across Scotland

 Our Wider Impact

-The Fair Work Convention have established strategic partnerships with CIPD Scotland and The Global Deal but we also work closely with a range of others.
+The Fair Work Convention have established strategic partnerships with CIPD Scotland, SCVO Scotland and The Global Deal but we also work closely with a range of others.

 The Fair Work Convention and CIPD Scotland have joined together to form a strategic partnership, working to ensure fair work drives success, wellbeing and prosperity for individuals, businesses, organisations and society across Scotland.